Looking to Sell a House in the Puget Sound? Call 425-308-6641 or use our instant home value estimator.

 Under the House Maintenance:

 Even though you don’t typically go in the crawl space very often, it is a very important place to keep in top shape.
-The foundation is your houses base and supports the house.
+The foundation is the base of your house and supports the house.
 It holds the plumbing, insulation, and vents to keep the house moisture free.

 - Make sure all of the plumbing lines are insulated to help protect them from freezing.